-assemblies happening

-during the school day.

-Adjusting transportation schedules and practices to create social distance between students Create physical distancing seating expectations consistent with relevant guidance.
-Driver and passengers are required to wear face covering in accordance with the Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools_and Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings.
+Universal Face Coverings and Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools.
 Load the bus by filling seats from back to front to limit students walking past students to find a seat.
 Do not seat students in the front row of the bus.
 Assign seats by cohort (same students sit together each day) or encourage students from the same family to sit together, or both.
 Disinfect buses after each run.
 Thoroughly clean and disinfect buses daily.
-Assign 1 student/seat Create physical distancing seating expectations consistent with relevant guidance.
-Driver and passengers are required to wear face covering in accordance with the Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools and Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings.
+Assign 1 student per seat.
+Universal Face Coverings and Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools.
 Load the bus by filling seats from back to front to limit students walking past students to find a seat.
 Do not seat students in the front row of the bus.
 Assign seats by cohort (same students sit together each day) or encourage students from the same family to sit together, or both.
 Disinfect buses after each run.
 Thoroughly clean and disinfect buses daily.
-Rick Marciniak - Director of Facilities Principals Masks/Face CoveringsCDC Guidelines on Face Coverings Yes -

 Coordinating with local childcare regarding on site care, transportation protocol changes and, when possible, revised hours of operation or modified school-year calendars The Mt.
 Lebanon Extended Day program will be required to submit a Health & Safety Plan to the District that aligns with the Pennsylvania Department of Education's PreliminaryGuidance for Phased Reopening of Pre-K to 12 Schools.
 The Mt.
 Lebanon Extended Day program will be required to submit a Health & Safety Plan to the District that aligns with the Pennsylvania Department of Education's Preliminary Guidance for Phased Reopening of Pre-K to 12 Schools.
 Daryl Lucke - Executive Director As required by MLEDP Plan.
-Yes Other social distancing and safety practices Face coverings are required to be worn by employees in accordance with the Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools, and Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings.
-School employees and visitors must wear a face covering (or Alternative to Face Covering) unless they have a medical or mental health condition or disability, documented in accordance with the Americans with Disabilities Act, that precludes the wearing of a face Face coverings are required to be worn by students and employees in accordance with the Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools, and Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings.
-Children two years and older are required to wear a face covering unless they have a medical or mental health condition or disability, documented in accordance with Section 504 of the Rehabilitation Act or IDEA, that precludes the wearing of a face covering in school.
-Accommodations for such students should be made in partnership with the student's health care provider, school nurse, and IEP/504 team.
-Principals Faculty N/A No covering in school.
-Face covering breaks should be employed as allowed for no longer than 10 minutes.
-School employees and visitors must wear a face covering or Alternative to Face Covering) unless they have a medical or mental health condition or disability, documented in accordance with the Americans with Disabilities Act, that precludes the wearing of a face covering in school.
-Face covering breaks should be employed as allowed for no longer than 10 minutes.
-Where feasible, students will be kept in classrooms and teachers rotated to the School employees and visitors must wear a face breaks should be employed as allowed for no longer than 10 minutes.
-School employees and visitors must wear a face covering (or Alternative to Face Covering) unless they have a medical or mental health condition or disability, documented in accordance with the Americans with Disabilities Act, that precludes the wearing of a face covering in school.
-Face covering breaks should be employed as allowed for no longer than 10 minutes.
-Where feasible, students.
-A teacher's classroom assignment may be adjusted to reduce the amount of travel classrooms and teachers rotated to the students.
-A teacher's classroom assignment may be adjusted to reduce the
+Yes Other social distancing and safety practices Face coverings are required to be worn by students and employees in accordance with the Order of the Secretary of the PA Department of Health Requiring Face coverings are required to be worn by students and employees in accordance with the Order of the Secretary of the PA Department of Health Requiring.
+Principals Faculty N/A No